CSCfi/csc-user-guide/docs/support/tutorials/puhti_quick.md

 # Puhti quick start guide
 A quick start guide for new Puhti users.
 It is assumed that you have previously used CSC cluster resources like Taito/Sisu.
+Go to <my.csc.fi> to view your projects and their project numbers.

 ### Connecting to Puhti